 2. Require the practitioner to disclose certain information about him/herself.

 Prior to providing complementary and alternative health services to a client for the first time, the practitioner shall disclose the following information to the client in a plainly worded written document: (i) the practitioner’s name, title, and business address and telephone number; (ii) a description of the complementary and alternative health services to be provided; (iii) the practitioner’s degrees, training, experience, credentials, or other qualifications relative to the complementary and alternative health services being provided; (iv) a statement recommending to the client that they notify his or her other health care providers of complementary and alternative health services he or she receives; and (v) that any violation of this section of law constitutes a violation of chapter 93A, the Commonwealth’s consumer protection law.
 Before providing complementary and alternative therapeutic services to a client, a practitioner must obtain an acknowledgment from the client stating that he or she has been provided with the information described in this subsection.
 The client shall be provided with a copy of this acknowledgment.
-The signed acknowledgement must be maintained for seven years by the person providing the services.
+The signed acknowledgment must be maintained for seven years by the person providing the services.

 Successful health freedom legislation accomplishes several important things:

 Although initial health freedom legislation began in Idaho in 1976, it did not take root until 1999, after which several states enacted legislation every few years.
 Until now, state-by-state licensing of health care professions was the only legal and respected process.
-Fortunately, the health care climate is changing and health freedom laws are providing additional opportunities to practice legally.
+Fortunately, the healthcare climate is changing and health freedom laws are providing additional opportunities to practice legally.

 NAMA’s Position on Health Freedom Legislation